Midagahara

 Midagahara (弥陀ヶ原, Midaga-hara) is a wetlands located near Tateyama in Toyama Prefecture, in Japan. the remaining 80,000 ha of wetlands have been designated a Ramsar Site in 2012.

 Midagahara is a one of many highlights of Tateyama Kurobe Alpine Route.

 Geography

-Midagahara is 2km of Horizontal length and 4km of vertical length.
+Midagahara is 2 km of Horizontal length and 4 km of vertical length.

 Midagahara is a lava plateau formed by Tateyama volcano.

 Biota

 There are Dactylorhiza aristata, Paris japonica, Lysichiton camtschatcensis, Daylily.